quintet-sdr/optimization-pt2/README.md

 ## Run locally

-> You are assumed to have the Rust toolchain installed 🦀.
+> You are assumed to have the Rust toolchain 🦀 installed.
 If this is not the case,
 > follow the [official instructions](https://www.rust-lang.org/tools/install).

 After cloning the repository, simply type the following command.